 $30 plus $5 parking.
 229-838-4706

-Kids learn to identify different plant and animal species, go on hikes and boat rides and learn wilderness skills.
+Kids learn to identify different plant and animal species, go hiking and boating and learn wilderness skills.

 Junior Ranger Camp at Skidaway Island State Park

-A week of hikes, crafts, games focused on the natural and cultural heritage of Georgia.
+A week of hiking, craft making, games and other activities related to the natural and cultural heritage of Georgia.

 Junior Ranger Camp Seminole State Park

 9 a.m.-3 p.m.
 Wed.-Fri., June 20-22 for ages 8-14

 10 a.m. to 2 p.m.June 12-14, June 26-28 and July 17-19 for ages 11-12

 $40 plus $5 parking.
 478-982-1660